League for Industrial Democracy: Early years

+In 1939, the philosopher John Dewey was elected President of the LID.

 Today's affiliates are mostly anti-communists and focus their energy on democracy building in places such as Eastern Europe, Africa, and Central America, while paying very little attention to its domestic program.

 Student affiliates

 Its campus presence waned until the Great Depression of the 1930s led to an increase in radical student activism.
 The collegiate section was reorganized into an autonomous Student League for Industrial Democracy (SLID) in 1933.
 This merged with the Communist National Student League in 1935 to create the popular front American Student Union.
 LID activity on campus remained somewhat dormant until 1946, when the Student League for Industrial Democracy was reconstituted.